origin-1/gulp-eslint-new/README.md

 Type: `boolean | (message: LintMessage) => boolean`

-Setting this option to `true` instructs ESLint to try to fix as many issues as possible.
+See the respective ESLint documentation for information about this option.
 The fixes are applied to the gulp stream.
 The fixed content can be saved to file using `gulp.dest` (See [example/fix.js](https://github.com/fasttime/gulp-eslint-new/blob/main/example/fix.js)).
 Rules that are fixable can be found in ESLint's [rules list](https://eslint.org/docs/rules/).

-If a predicate function is set, it will be invoked on each message, and only problems related to those messages for which the function returned a truthy value will be fixed.

 When fixes are applied, a "fixed" property is set to `true` on the fixed file's ESLint result.

 #### `options.quiet`